Team-Rizzo/talisman-ai/README.md

 ## 🪬 How It Works

-### 🪬 Miner
+### 🪬 Miner (V3)

-- Scrapes posts from X/Twitter
+- Receives TweetBatch requests from validators over the Bittensor network
-- Uses LLM to score:
+- Analyzes each tweet using LLM to determine:
-  - Subnet relevance (0.0–1.0)
+  - Subnet relevance (which subnet the tweet is about)
-  - Sentiment (−1.0 to +1.0)
+  - Sentiment (very_bullish, bullish, neutral, bearish, very_bearish)
-- Calculates a weighted quality score using relevance, value, and recency
+  - Content type (technical_insight, announcement, etc.)
-- Submits results to the API
+- Returns enriched tweets with analysis data for validator verification

 ---